Top 5 Most Romantic Places in Chile for a Couple’s Getaway| 12 April, 2021

 San Pedro de Atacama

 Originating as an oasis in a relatively arid region in Chile’s far north, San Pedro de Atacama has become one of the country’s chief tourist magnets.
 Situated at a point in the serene landscape where the lofty Andes mountain range meets the Atacama Desert, this region is known locally as ‘Valle de la Luna,’ which is Spanish for ‘moon valley.’
-The rare rock formations certainly have a distinct lunar appearance, while sand dunes and layers of salt add to the otherwordly vibe.
+The rare rock formations certainly have a distinct lunar appearance, while sand dunes and layers of salt add to the otherworldly vibe.
 With hot springs, bike trails, and restaurants, the most unforgettable aspect will be watching the sun setting over the desert.
+And while on your getaway bring a romantic personalized gift.

 Valle de Elqui